 As we did with the last step in the save button, choose “Navigation,” “Go to page,” and select the home page.

-Adding friends (with a popup)
+Add friends (with a popup)

-A friends list is useless if you can’t add new buddies.
+An empty friends list would make anyone react with disappointment, and a friends list is useless if you can’t add new buddies.
 Let’s build the functionality in our chat app to make that happen.

 Create a new popup on your home page, and fill it with a Search Box element, a cancel button, and an add friend button.